 Breast lift risks and safety information

-The decision to have surgery is extremely personal and you'll have to decide if the benefits will achieve your goals and if breast lift risks and potential complications are acceptable.
+The decision to have plastic surgery is extremely personal, and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications of breast lift surgery are acceptable.

 - Poor healing of incisions